 I’ve been trying to write about the two of them and that moment that day at that bench, but everything keeps sliding out of focus.
 Nothing holds still long enough for me to capture it.

-One hundred-thousand passengers and 700 trains passed through Union Station every day during the wa-r-one million people every 10 days, three million a month, 36 million a year.
+One hundred thousand passengers and 700 trains passed through Union Station every day during the war—1 million people every 10 days, 3 million a month, 36 million a year.
 So many arrivals and departures.
 So many lives headed in so many directions.
 So many little stories and moments like my parents’.

 The waiting room is enormous.
 It seems to have been built to house Chicago’s early-20th-century ego.